Safiullah-Saleem/WAMD/TypeScript/readme.md

 And for **order of work** when coding in TS:
 **Write → Compile → Run**
 (`.ts` → `tsc` → `.js` → `node`)

----

-If you want, I can also give you **a visual cheat sheet** with all TypeScript basics in one page so you can print it or keep it open while coding.
-Do you want me to prepare that for you?